mariadb-corporation/mariadb-columnstore-tools/mcsimport/README.md

 By default mcsimport uses `YYYY-MM-DD HH:MM:SS` as input date format.
 An individual global date format can be specified via the command line parameter -df using the [strptime] format.
 Column specific input date formats can be defined in the mapping file and overwrite the global date format.

 ### -default_non_mapped
-Remote cpimport needs to inject values for all columnstore columns.
+mcsimport needs to inject values for all columnstore columns.
 In order to use the columnstore column's default values for all non mapped target columns the global parameter `default_non_mapped` can be used.
 Target column specific default values in the mapping file overwrite the global default values of this parameter.

+### -E enclose_by_character
+By default mcsimport uses the double-quote character `"` as enclosing character.
+It can be changed through the command line parameter -E. The enclosing character's length is limited to 1.

+### -C escape_character
+By default mcsimport uses the double-quote character `"` as escaping character.
+It can be changed through the command line parameter -C. The escaping character's length is limited to 1.

+### -header
+Choose this flag to ignore the first line of the input CSV file as header.
+(It won't be injected)

 [mcsapi]: https://github.com/mariadb-corporation/mariadb-columnstore-api
 [yaml-cpp]: https://github.com/jbeder/yaml-cpp